guptakaran11/grasskode-website/content/post/travel/kashmir-great-lakes.md

 <em>The clouded Harmukh</em>
 </div>

 That night back at the camp was about bonding.
 Karan and Tyagi had introduced the gang to the game of [Mafia](https://en.wikipedia.org/wiki/Mafia_), little did we know it will become an addiction.
 The gang played Mafia till dinner was announced.
 Dinner was followed by some "little little" sessions in one or two of the tents and philosophy and a game(or many games)of cards :beers: :black_joker: This too was to become a tradition.
-Karan introduced us to [Yaniv](https://en.wikipedia.org/wiki/Yaniv_(card_game)).
-BBC and I were one team and Karan and Tyagi were another.
-I was the newest person to the game so I needed a few ques at times and my!! my!!
+Karan introduced us to [Yaniv](https://en.wikipedia.org/wiki/Yaniv_(card_game)) and [29](https://www.pagat.com/jass/29.html).
+For 29, BBC and I were one team and Karan and Tyagi were another.
+I was the newest person to the game so I needed a few cues at times and my!! my!!
 BBC was a very intimidating partner to play with :anguished: The game was fun but BBC was more fun :joy:

 # Day 3: Rain Rain go away!

 **Source:** Nundkul(3510m)</br>
 **Destination:** Satsar Valley(3600m)</br>
 **Distance:** 7-8 kms</br>
-**Pass of the day:** Zajbal Pass(3900m) **Highlights**: It had started raining heavily somewhere in the middle of the night.
+**Pass of the day:** Zajbal Pass(3900m) </br>
+**Highlights:** </br> It had started raining heavily somewhere in the middle of the night.
 We woke up to heavier rains which forced everyone to sit in their tents.
 Eventually the rain stopped but a thick cover of clouds filled the valley.
 This meant we had to wait longer to start.
-We could not risk the khacchars slipping because of lack of visibility.
+Even though we could have started moving there was a risk that the khacchars might slip because of lack of visibility.
 We had been told that if the clouds lift by 10 AM we would make a move else we would be staying for another day.

 Everyone was worried because we wanted to move to the next spot.
 It had been 2 days here already.
-We killed time playing Civilisation a.k.a Kabila for real, where we crowned the **King** Tyagi, the **Chief of Arms** BBC, the **Jealous brother** Eshan, the **Witch** Pearl, Mon - the **Sidekick of the jealous brother**, Akshit - The **Bard**, Umrao - The **Joker**, Karan - the **Elder** and me - the **Watcher**
+We killed time playing Civilisation a.k.a Kabila for real, where we crowned the **King** Tyagi, the **Chief of Arms** BBC, the **Mutinous prince a.k.a.
+The Chicken Lord** Eshan, the **Witch** Pearl, Mon - the **Evil Wazir**, Akshit - **Bard**, Umrao - **Joker**, Karan - **Elder** and me - **Watcher**

 Once the clouds lifted and the visibility improved we started.
 The route to Satsar valley comprised of ascending a stone and gravel path upto the Zajbal pass(3900m).
 It was a winding way up.
 We did a victory shoot at this pass.
 At the top the pass we could see many lakes - Nundkul(3510m), Gangbal(3572m) and Koullsar(3730m).
 I was feeling better and more confident today, the pass seemed doable.
 I think it was because of the apple we got for breakfast :stuck_out_tongue_closed_eyes: